The Excel VLOOKUP Function

 Columns A and B of the spreadsheet below list an inventory of grocery items and their prices.
-Cell E2 of the spreadsheet shows a simple example of the Vlookup function being used to look up the price of an item from the inventory.
+In cell E2 of the spreadsheet, the Vlookup function is used to look up the price of an item from the inventory.

 |1||Item Description||Cost ($)|| ||Current Item:||Current Item Cost ($)|| |